-- Cases of hydrancephaly in calves were attributed to infection with BTV8 in early gestation (Vercauteren et al. 2008), while healthy seropositive calves were probably infected in late gestation (De Clercq et al. 2008a). - Seropositive and RT-PCR positive calves tested at birth before colostrum intake were thought to be infected with BTV8 between 90 to 150 days (Menzies et al. 2008) and 90 to 170 days gestation (De Clercq et al. 2008b).
+- Cases of hydranencephaly in calves were attributed to infection with BTV8 in early gestation (Vercauteren et al. 2008; Williamson et al. 2010), while healthy seropositive calves were probably infected in late gestation (De Clercq et al. 2008a). - Seropositive and RT-PCR positive calves tested at birth before colostrum intake were thought to be infected with BTV8 between 90 to 150 days (Menzies et al. 2008) and 90 to 170 days gestation (De Clercq et al. 2008b).